Lanark [1st] (1848-1855)

 This was a two platform station nearly two and a half miles north of Lanark.

-After the opening of the Lanark Railway in 1855 it became a junction station for the new branch.
+After the opening of the Lanark Branch (Caledonian Railway) in 1855 it became a junction station for the new branch.
 Trains from the Motherwell and Glasgow direction could take the branch south.

 There were two short platforms on the west side of the level crossing.
 A goods shed was to the west of the station, on the north side, approached from the east.
 The main station building was on the eastbound platform.
 Waiting shelters were on each platform.